ReproNim/module-dataprocessing/_episodes/02-concepts.md

 ---
-title: "A second part"
+title: "Lesson 1: Core concepts using an example analysis"
-teaching: 5
+teaching: 15
-exercises: 5
+exercises: 30
 questions:
 - "Can we break up the lesson into multiple parts?"
 objectives: